davidlohner/Corona_Anleitungen/en/en_Anleitung_Screencast_PowerPoint.md

 ---

 :::warning
-Wichtige Hinweise sind gelb gekennzeichnet.
+Important notes are marked yellow.
 :::

 :::info
-Zusatzinformationen sind blau gekennzeichnet.
+Additional information is marked in blue.
 :::

 ---

-### Benötigte Ausstattung
+### Required equipment
-* PC oder Mac mit:
+* PC or Mac with:
-    * Mikrofon (am besten ein Headset)
+    * microphone (preferably a headset)
-    * optional: (integrierte) Webcam
+    * optional: (integrated) webcam
-* PowerPoint (Version 2016 oder neuer)
+* PowerPoint (version 2016 or later)
-* Ihre Lehrinhalte auf PowerPoint-Folien
+* Your teaching content on PowerPoint slides

 :::warning
-Bitte aktualisieren Sie Ihre PowerPoint-Installation auf Version 2016.
-Nur so kann sichergestellt sein, dass einzelne Schritte diese Anleitung auch auf Ihr System zutreffen.
-Ggf. müssen Sie hierzu Ihren ITB bzw.
-Administrator um Hilfe bitten.
-PowerPoint 2016 kann über den [Software Shop des KIT](https://rzunika.asknet.de) für dienstliche Zwecke bezogen werden.
+Please update your PowerPoint installation to version 2016 to ensure that individual steps of this manual apply to your system.
+You may have to ask your ITB or administrator for help.
+PowerPoint 2016 can be optained from the [KIT Software Shop](https://rzunika.asknet.de) for business purposes.
 :::info
-Sollten Sie über ein **Office 365 Abo** verfügen, sollte diese Anleitung in den jeweils neuesten Versionen von PowerPoint ebenfalls funktionieren.
+If you have a **Office 365 subscription**, this guide should also work in the latest versions of PowerPoint.
 :::